spartanmayo/recursionschemes-1/recursionTalk.md

     }
 }
 ```
 We can observe that, obviously, is simpler to write `evalToInt` than `toInt`.
-Don't forget pur main goul, an abstraction to transform the simpler fuction into the complex one.
+Don't forget our main goal, an abstraction to transform the simpler fuction into the (a bit) complex one.

-Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]` we need first an evaluation of the form `RingF[RingF[A]] => RingF[A]` and then, another evaluatuion `RingF[A] => A`.
-In the previous example, A is Int.
-The way of doing this is based on a good property of `RingF`, i.e it is a functor.
-A functor, for our porpouses, is a type constructor with the property that we can implement a way of translating functions between tipes in functions between the constructed types by the type constructor.
-So for this simple example, for every type A we can build a new type `RingF[A]`.
-Now, given a function `f: A => B` we need to know how to build a function with the signature `fmap: RingF[A] => RingF[B]`.
-This can be easily define and implemented in scala in the following way:
+Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]`, i.e., an expression of deeph two,  we need first an evaluation of the form `RingF[RingF[A]] => RingF[A]` and then, another evaluatuion `RingF[A] => A`.
+In the previous example, `A` is `Int`.
+The way of doing this is based on a good property of `RingF`: it is a functor.
+A functor, for our porpouses, is a type constructor with the property that we can implement a way of translating functions between types in functions between the constructed types.
+So for this simple example, for every type `A` we can build a new type `RingF[A]`.
+Now, given a function `f: A => B`, we know how to build a function with the signature `map: RingF[A] => RingF[B]`.
+This can be easily define and implemented in Scala:

 ```scala
 trait Functor[F[_]] {